WATCH: Buakaw Banchamek with knockout victory in All Star Fight | FOX Sports Asia

-Muay Thai superstar Buakaw Banchamek scored a beautiful knockout victory over Niclas Larsen in All Star Fight 7 which was held at the Saphanhin Stadium in Phuket, Thailand.
+Muay Thai superstar Buakaw Banchamek scored a beautiful knockout victory over Niclas Larsen in All Star Fight 7 which was held at Jungceylong in Thailand.

 With a record of over 270 fights, and more than 230 victories, it was an intriguing battle as the Thai star fought the Danish Larsen who had an impressive 47-10-2 record with Glory Kickboxing.

-In the video, seen below, their battle can be seen and Larsen is unable to absorb the strong punches from Larsen.
+In the video, seen below, Larsen is unable to absorb the strong punches from Buakaw.

 Muay Thai legend Buakaw Banchamek scores epic knockout win at All Star Fight in Phuket